microbe-framework/microbe/README.md

 <h3>1.
 Short help:</h3>

 1.1.
-Unzip or git clone package in root directory of your website.
+Unzip or git clone package in root directory of Your website.
 1.2.
 Correct '.htaccess' and 'index.php'.
 1.3.
 Edit routes in '/config/routes.json'.
 1.4.
 Add data models in '/application/model/' if needs.